logic-and-learning-lab/ilp-experiments/README.md

 # ILP Experimentation Framework
+[Inductive Logic Programming](https://arxiv.org/pdf/2008.07912.pdf) (ILP) is a form of Machine Learning.
+The goal of ILP is to induce a hypothesis, as a set of logical rules, that generalises training examples.

-This project is intended to simplify and standardize running experiments on Popper.
-However, since Popper is just one of ILP systems it can compare, this could be used to compare other ILP systems, both to Popper and to each other.
+This project is intended to simplify and standardize running ILP experiments.
+It aims at evaluating and comparing different ILP systems on usual benchmarks.

 In its current state you can use it by checking out this repo, creating an experiment in `experiment.py` and then running `python3 ilpexp.py exp1` where `exp1` is the name of the experiment you created.
 This will run your experiment in parallel on your local machine and output the results in a file called `results.json` in the `ilp-experiments` folder.

 See `example_notebook.ipynb` for an example of how you might parse the results into latex or charts.

 ## Concepts
-An `experiment` is configured with `systems`, `problems` and `trials`.
+An `experiment` is configured with `problems`, `systems`, and `trials`.
 Every `system` is run on every `problem` n times where n is the number of `trials`.
 So an `experiment` with n `trials`, i `systems` and j `problems` will have `n*i*j` `instances`.

 Each instance invokes a run of some ILP system on a specific version of some ILP problem.
 Each instance results in a solution (or no solution found) and a runtime.
 For some systems, particularly Popper, extra statistics about the run are output.

 The output of the runs of all instances are consolidated and written as a JSON file.

+### Problems
+`Problems` are ILP problems that can be solved by ILP systems.
+Each folder in ./ilpexp represents a dataset and each subfolder represents a task.
+Currently the following `problems` are implemented:

+* Program synthesis:
+  * List Transformations [1,2,3]
+  * Graph problems [4]
+  * List function problems [5]
+  * Integer Sequences [6]
+  * String transformations [7]
+* Game playing:
+  * Inductive General Game Playing (IGGP) [8]:
+  * Chess KRK endgame [9]
+  * Zendo [10]
+* Biological datasets:
+  * Alzheimer [11]
+  * Carcinogenesis [12]
+  * Drug-drug interaction [13]
+  * Ecoli [14]
+  * Mutagenesis [15]
+  * Pharmacophore [16]
+  * Protein [17]
+  * Protein-hexose binding [18]
+  * PTC [19]
+  * PTE [20]
+  * Suranim [21]
+  * Yeast [22]
+* Physics
+  * Mesh [23]
+  * Satellite: temporal fault diagnosis
+* Databases
+  * IMDB [24]
+  * UW-CSE [25]
+* Michalski Trains [26]
+* SQL [27]

 ### Systems
 `Systems` are ILP systems capable of solving ILP problems.
-The three currently supported systems are `popper`, `aleph` and `metagol`.
+The three currently supported systems are:
+* [Popper](https://github.com/logic-and-learning-lab/Popper): the Popper repository should be checked out somewhere and its requirements need to be installed.
+The default assumption is that Popper is in a folder called Popper which is a sibling of this repository.
+You can change this when initializing the `Popper` system in your experiment.
+* [Aleph](https://www.cs.ox.ac.uk/activities/programinduction/Aleph/aleph.html#SEC31): SWI Prolog must be installed.
+Aleph must be installed as a pack in SWI Prolog.
+To do this, run `swipl` from the command line and then run the command `pack_install(aleph)` in SWI Prolog.
+* [Metagol](https://github.com/metagol/metagol): SWI Prolog must be installed.
+The Metagol prolog file is included in this repo for convenience.

 You can compare multiple variants of a `system` by varying the `system's` initialization parameters.
 See the examples in `experiment.py`

-If you'd like to add a system, see the comments in `system/system.py`.
-You can also add an issue or reach out to me (Brad) on the LOL discord for help.
-It would be great to have a few more `systems` available.

-### Problems
-`Problems` are ILP problems that can be solved by ILP systems.
-Currently the following `problems` are working:

-* Inductive General Game Playing (IGGP) [1]:
-  * Buttons
-  * Coins
-  * Minimal Decay
-  * Rainbow
-  * RPS
-* List Transformations [2,3,4]:
-  * Add Head
-  * Drop K
-  * Drop Last
-  * Evens
-  * Find Duplicate
-  * Last
-  * Length
-  * Member
-  * Reverse
-  * Sorted
-  * Sum List
-  * Three Same
-  * ...
-* Rook protected in chess KRK endgame [5]
-* Michalski Trains [6]:
-  * Trains 1-4.
-Four different variations on the trains problem.
-* Pharmacophore [7]
-* Carcinogenesis [8]
-* Mutagenesis [9]
-* Alzheimer [10]
-* Protein-hexose binding [11]
-* Graph problems [12]
-* List function problems [13]
-* SQL [14]
-* Integer Sequences [15]

-If you'd like to add more problems, see `problem/problem.py` or again add an issue or reach out to me (Brad) on discord.
-Adding individual problems to the existing types (iggp, list or trains) should be pretty straight forward.
-Adding a different type is a bit more complex.
+If you'd like to add more problems or a system, start a PR, add an issue or reach out.

-### Runner
 The `runner` executes the experiment.
 Right now the only `runner` is `simple`.
 The `simple runner` runs the experiment locally with the number of threads capped to half the number of cpus on the machine.

-In the future we can add runners for running experiments on Oxford ARC or AWS.

 ## Requirements
 The following requirements need to be satisfied for the various systems to work.

-### Popper
-The Popper repository should be checked out somewhere and its requirements need to be installed.
-The default assumption is that Popper is in a folder called Popper which is a sibling of Popper-experiments.
-You can change this when initializing the `Popper` system in your experiment.

-### Aleph
-SWI Prolog must be installed.
-Aleph must be installed as a pack in SWI Prolog.
-To do this, run `swipl` from the command line and then run the command `pack_install(aleph)` in SWI Prolog.

-### Metagol
-SWI Prolog must be installed.
-The Metagol prolog file is included in this repo for convenience.
-Note: I should check with Andrew that this is OK since I think he's the original author.

 ## Examples
 There are a few examples of different experiment setups in `experiment.py`.
 There are also comments within the various source files explaining how they can be initialized.
-If you need more help, reach out to me (Brad) on discord.

 ## Known Issues
 ### Timeouts